nautobot/nautobot-app-netbox-importer/docs/dev/importer.md

 ### Importing the Data

-This stage involves the second data iteration, where `DiffSyncModel` instances are dynamically created and populated with imported data, matching the Nautobot models.
+During this stage, the system performs a second iteration over the input data.
+This process involves converting the input data into instances of `DiffSyncModel` by calling the importers defined in the previous step.

+Each `DiffSyncModel` class is dynamically generated as needed.
+The fields within a `DiffSyncModel` are defined using `nautobot_wrapper.fields`.
+These fields map directly to the attributes of the source data.

 ### Updating Referenced Content Types